The 24-year-old is a surprise target for the Spanish giants in what could prove to be one of the most curious deals of the transfer window so far

 Douglas shot to something like prominence in a more attacking role as a 21-year-old in the second division with Goias and would have joined Internacional if not for a failed medical.

-He signed for Sao Paulo at the insistence of then coach Emerson Leao, while others at the club were calling for center back Joao Felipe – now 26 and last seen at Avai in the Brazilian second tier – to be shifted across to right back.
+He signed for Sao Paulo at the insistence of then coach Emerson Leao, while others at the club were calling for centre back Joao Felipe – now 26 and last seen at Avai in the Brazilian second tier – to be shifted across to right-back.

 It wouldn't be the first time a Traffic player has made a slightly perplexing transfer to Barcelona.
 Henrique joined the club for a fee of around €8m from Palmeiras 2008, while Keirrison arrived the following year in a deal worth closer to €14m.
 After a series of loan spells, both would return to Brazil on free transfers without making a single Liga appearance.